 A scholar of American and British “long modernism,” I work on novels from the middle of the nineteenth century across the entire twentieth and into the present.
 I also write about film.
 I received my PhD from Yale, and am at present Associate Editor at The Chronicle Review and a member of the Harvard Society of Fellows (JF ’14-’18).
-My first book, Dandyism: Character and Form from Wilde to the Present, is under contract with the University of Virginia Press.
-I am at work on a second book, Unstable Tones: Irony and Camp Affect from Henry James to Lars von Trier.
+My first book, Dandyism: Forming Fiction from Modernism to the Present, is forthcoming with the University of Virginia Press.
+I am at work on a second book, Unseriousness Seriously Pursued: Irony and Camp Affect from James to von Trier.
 Articles from these projects have appeared in ELH, Genre, Contemporary Literature, and elsewhere.

 My work combines a historical focus on representations of gender and sexuality across the modern and contemporary periods with interests in narratology, reader-response criticism, emotion, and form.
 Other interests include crime fiction, theories of authorial intention and interpretation, genre theory, queer theory, and problems of aesthetic judgment.